bbc/newslabs-newsQuery/README.md

 The majority of our content is articles but we also have images, video and tweets from select sources.

-The BBC News Labs API's are experimental and are cheifly intended for use by R&D teams in news orgs and in universities.
+The BBC News Labs API's are **experimental*** and are cheifly intended for use by R&D teams in news organisations and universities.
 If you'd like to more more or have any feedback about them, please get in touch with @BBC_News_Labs via Twitter.

 **Important!** To use this library you must have a BBC News Labs API key (which is free to sign up for).
 See instructions below for how to do this.